joshirishabh631/Youki-task/README.md

 # Youki - Container Runtime
 ![Youki Logo](./images/youki.png)
 ## Overview
-In this project, I installed and used the **Youki** container runtime on my **HP EliteBook 820 G3** laptop.
+In this project, I installed and used the **Youki** container runtime on **Docker**.
 The main goal was to explore Youki as an alternative to Runc, and learn about container runtimes.

 ## Key Features
 - **Youki Installation**: Installed Youki as the container runtime on the system.